Physics-informed neural networks for modeling rate- and temperature-dependent plasticity: Abstract

 \section{Abstract}

-This work presents a physics-informed neural network based framework to model the strain-rate and temperature dependence of the deformation fields (displacement, stress, plastic strain) in elastic-viscoplastic solids.
-A detailed discussion on the construction of the physics-based loss criterion along with a brief outline on ways to avoid unbalanced back-propagated gradients during training is also presented.
-We also present a simple strategy with no added computational complexity for choosing scalar weights that balance the interplay between different terms in the composite loss.
-Moreover, we also highlight a fundamental challenge involving selection of appropriate model outputs so that the mechanical problem can be faithfully solved using neural networks.
-Finally, the effectiveness of the proposed framework is demonstrated by studying two test problems modeling the elastic-viscoplastic deformation in solids at different strain-rates and temperatures, respectively.
+This work presents a physics-informed neural network (PINN) based framework to model the strain-rate and temperature dependence of the deformation fields in elastic-viscoplastic solids.
+To avoid unbalanced back-propagated gradients during training, the proposed framework uses a simple strategy with no added computational complexity for selecting scalar weights that balance the interplay between different terms in the physics-based loss function.
+In addition, we highlight a fundamental challenge involving the selection of appropriate model outputs so that the mechanical problem can be faithfully solved using a PINN-based approach.
+We demonstrate the effectiveness of this approach by studying two test problems modeling the elastic-viscoplastic deformation in solids at different strain rates and temperatures, respectively.
+Our results show that the proposed PINN-based approach can accurately predict the spatio-temporal evolution of deformation in elastic-viscoplastic materials.